pypa/cibuildwheel/docs/options.md

 !!! note

-    It's isn't recommended to `cd` to your project directory before running tests, because Python might resolve `import yourpackage` relative to the working dir, and we want to test the wheel you just built.
+    It isn't recommended to `cd` to your project directory before running tests, because Python might resolve `import yourpackage` relative to the working dir, and we want to test the wheel you just built.
 However, if you're sure that's not an issue for you and your workflow requires it, on Windows you should do `cd /d`,